Hand grabs popcorn from a tray

 The first sign that popcorn has gone bad is if it’s chewy instead of fluffy and crunchy.
 Stale popcorn is often a sign that the snack has gone bad, especially if it tastes that way as soon as it’s popped.

 Another way to tell whether popcorn isn’t safe to eat is by the smell.
 If there’s a moldy or rancid smell coming from either popped or unpopped popcorn, steer clear.
 Some of the risks of eating moldy popcorn include respiratory problems, allergies, and digestive issues.
-Make sure you double-check if the popcorn has passed its expiry date.
+Make sure you triple-check if the popcorn has passed its expiry date.

 We recommend making small batches of popcorn so you can extend the shelf life and enjoy each batch while it's fresh.